Hi-Point student earns top honor in Clark State essay contest

-Graham High School student Emilie Alcorn is being recognized for her academic excellence after earning first place in the Clark State College Research Essay Contest.
+Ohio Hi-Point Career Center student Emilie Alcorn, who partners with Graham High School, is being recognized for her academic excellence after earning first place in the Clark State College Research Essay Contest.

-Alcorn, who studies Animal Science at Graham High School, won with her essay titled “Schizophrenia and Its Complexities.”
-The contest is open to all students at Clark State College, including those enrolled in College Credit Plus (CCP) courses.
-She is currently taking CCP English with Mrs. Young.
+She won the contest with her essay titled “Schizophrenia and Its Complexities.”
+The competition is open to all students at Clark State College, including those enrolled in College Credit Plus (CCP) courses.
+Alcorn is currently taking CCP English on campus at Ohio Hi-Point, where she is taught by English teacher Mrs. Monica Young.

 As part of her achievement, Alcorn received a $100 award, will have her work published in Voices of the Valley, and will be honored at an awards banquet this April.